 - 7.10 While the current vicarage is a fairly modern building, it is attractive in appearance and its spacious grounds and traditional outbuilding has historic association with the church forming its former Glebelands.
 Historic brick boundary walls surround the site and there are very clear views of St Swithun's Church across the site from Church Lane and St Swithun's Close.
-The inclusion of this area will protect the setting of the church the boundary walls and the historical association of this land with it. - iv.
-Land at the rear of 8-14 High Street and the row of cottages 7-17 Ship Street
+The inclusion of this area will protect the setting of the church, the boundary walls and the historical association of this land with it. - iv.
+Land at the rear of 2-48 High Street, Claredon House, Claredon Cottage, Old Stone House, Judges Terrace, 7-17 Ship Street, and 1-3, Flats 1,2,4,5,and 6 and 9-10 Old Stone Link, Ship Street.

+7.11 Reason

-7.11 In 2003 the Proposals Map for the Mid Sussex Local Plan amended the boundary of the Conservation Area at the rear of the southern side of the High Street to follow recognised features and to include the rear yards behind nos 8-14 High Street.
+In 2003 the Proposals Map for the Mid Sussex Local Plan amended the boundary of the Conservation Area at the rear of the southern side of the High Street to follow recognised features and to include the rear yards behind nos 8-14 High Street.
 It also included the row of cottages in Ship Street.
 While these changes were made through the Local Plan process they were not statutorily confirmed.
 The proposed boundary review carried out as part of this Appraisal provides the opportunity to regularise this situation when the other proposed boundary changes are formally confirmed.